 If that’s so, then why do some memoirs drag on?

-Here are some reasons your memoir may be taking you too long.
+Here are some reasons your memoir may be taking a long time to see the light of day.

 My memoir (Hell Camp) took roughly four years to write as I only worked on it part time.
 I don’t think you should set a time limit on writing.
 It takes as long as it takes.
 Shantaram took roughly 5 years to complete and I’ve heard of books taking as long as 9 years.
 I’d rather focus on telling a story really well than rushing to get it done.
 Still, I think your points are valid and worth thinking about when embarking on a writing project.